marvinpinto/terraform-provider-aws/website/docs/r/lex_bot.html.markdown

     }
   }

-  description = "Bot to order flowers on the behalf of a user"
+  create_version              = false

-  idle_session_ttl_in_seconds = 600
+  description                 = "Bot to order flowers on the behalf of a user" idle_session_ttl_in_seconds = 600

   intent {